jaredrgray/fast-cars-crash/README.md

       Path to the directory in which output files shall be placed
 ```

-The program's parameters correspond to a specification for input and output (to be detailed in future sections).
+The program's parameters correspond to a specification for input and output (to be detailed below).
 To help users struggling with syntax, the program displays context-specific error messages explaining why the user's input is invalid.

-### Example Usage
+### Example

 Suppose we have a text file called `input.txt` containing only partitions 1-4 and an output directory named `outputDir`.
 We can execute the command below within a shell to write four output files, one for each partition: